-As at December 31, 2010, there were approximately 33 operating casinos in Macau.
+As at the Latest Practicable Date, there were 34 operating casinos in Macau.
 Capacity has grown in Macau during 2009 when several casino openings and/or expansions including City of Dreams, Casino L'Arc Macau, Casino Lan Kwai Fong Macau, Casino Oceanus, and Jimei Casino brought approximately 2,500 additional slot machines, 220 additional VIP tables and 730 main floor table games into the market.
 We believe that the newer casinos are the most significant source of competition for VIP or premium clients seeking the luxury amenities which MGM Macau offers.